gabbymyers/516X-Project/_posts/2021-11-18-Soil Moisture.md

 To answer my **research question**, yes, treatment had an effect on soil moisture content.

-I did a mean comparison of the treatments by adding:
+I did a mean comparison of the treatments by adding the below code to my proc mixed statement.

 ~~~
 lsmeans Trt / pdiff
 ~~~

-to my proc mixed.
 It showed that the control (3.1) was drier than 3.2 (interseeded cover crops in 30 inch rows).
 The control was also drier than 5S and 6S, but that is not as interesting to me because the control was continuous corn so comparing to soybean treatments is not very useful.
 PGC was drier than 6S, but again I do not find that comparison very useful.
 5C and 6S were also significantly different.
 2S ansd 6S were significantly different and the only difference between those treatment was manure timing (but the 6S and 2S plots aren't in corn this year, so this is not very relevant).